RevanthGundala/Sentiment_Submission/README.md

 2. This protocol attempts to solve the lack of community 'sentiment' by utilzing AI to summarize what the community is feeling based off of all of the posts.

 # Getting Started
-Deployed Contract Address on Sepolia:
+Contract can be found here on sepolia testnet:
-Config is currently setup to run "localhost" and "sepolia"
 1. ```git clone https://github.com/RevanthGundala/Sentiment.git```
 2. ```npm i```
 3. Replace .env